operator-framework/operator-registry/docs/design/operator-bundle.md

 └── Dockerfile
 ```

-If the `--output-dir` parameter is specified, that directory becomes the parent for a new pair of folders `manifests/` and `metadata/`, where `manifests/` is a copy of the passed in directory of manifests and `metadata/` is the folder containing annotations.yaml:
+If the `--output-dir` parameter is specified, that directory becomes the parent for a new pair of folders `manifests/` and `metadata/`, where `manifests/` is a copy of the passed in directory of manifests and `metadata/` is the folder containing the `annotations.yaml` file:

 ```bash
 $ tree test